 - The property U-value

 Energy bills are a subject all of us are interested in but most people have great difficulty understanding them.
-When you arrange a survey, your local West Country Heating surveyor will explain exactly how to read your energy bill and he will also show you a way to reduce your tariff by up to 20% and keep it low.
+When you arrange a survey, your local West Country Heating surveyor will explain exactly how to read your energy bill and he will also advise you of the best way to reduce your electricity tariff.